![]() |

 two pictures of two different coins.
 Are they the ones ?

+In any case, the elephant of the first coin seems an ostrich in the second one.
 This time we can see the arena, and there is some action.
 There is a bull challenging an

-elephant, led by a man.
 Outside, there is the usual Meta Sudans (why did

-Mussolini have to destroy it?) and the Colossus.
+Mussolini have to destroy it ?) and the Colossus.
 On the right, the portico.

 The